alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-28-scholars-books-on-shiite.md

 ---
+group1: true
+hijri: Dhul-Hijjah 7, 1441
+lang: en
 layout: post
-title: "Scholars' books on Shiite 'Aqidah and their details"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 7308, Question 1"
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 7308, Question 1
-category: [sects]
-hijri: "Dhul-Hijjah 7, 1441"
-lang: en
+summary: Shiites have numerous sects, some are extremists and others are not.
+Hence, we recommend you read books written by scholars about their sects and the 'Aqidah (creed) of each.
+tags:
+- alifta
+title: Scholars' books on Shiite 'Aqidah and their details
 translation: false
-tags: [alifta]
-summary: "Shiites have numerous sects, some are extremists and others are not.
-Hence, we recommend you read books written by scholars about their sects and the 'Aqidah (creed) of each."
-group1: true
 ---

 ### Question: